buudi/InternshipNotes/BootCamp/Lessons Learnt.md

 ```c#
 var movies = _dbContext.Movies.AsNoTracking().ToList();
 ```
--  adding `AsNoTracking()` will make EF Core not track this call (we dont need tracking here since listing all movies is read only, i.e. we don't need to modify it) this improves performance.
+-  adding `AsNoTracking()` will make EF Core not track this call (we don't need tracking here since listing all movies is read only, i.e. we don't need to modify it) this improves performance.